Facts about Lorraine Hansberry

 Lorraine Hansberry Biography

-After her fame from Raisin in the Sun (which was nominated for four Tony Awards), she used her celebrity to advance civil rights, joining other artists and writers such as Sidney Poitier, Ossie Davis, Ruby Dee and James Baldwin.
+A Raisin in the Sun was produced on Broadway in 1959, and went on to be nominated for four Tony Awards.
+(The title comes from the Langston Hughes poem “Harlem.”)
+Hansberry then used her celebrity to advance civil rights, joining other artists and writers such as Sidney Poitier, Ossie Davis, Ruby Dee and James Baldwin.
 She died of pancreatic cancer at the age of 34, and her unfinished writings, diaries and letters were collected and published posthumously as Young, Gifted and Black.

 Raisin in the Sun was made into a 1961 movie, starring Sidney Poitier and Ruby Dee.
 Lorraine Hansberry wrote the screenplay.